 - Any dog showing signs of illness should stay home.
 It may be something contagious and also cause the dog to feel unsociable.

 - A dog should learn to obey basic obedience commands – such as come, down, and stay – in distracting environments prior to going to a dog park.
 If your dog is tuning you out when they’re having fun, you won’t get his attention at the dog park.

 - Socialize your dog with other dogs before you go.
 If your dog is shy or nervous, the dog park may be a nightmare for them.

 - Reactive or aggressive dogs may not welcome an onrush of strange dogs anywhere, including a dog park.

 - Resource guarders, depending on what they guard, may not do well in a dog park.
 Dogs that guard their owners, their water dish, or even a ball or stick may not interact well with other dogs.

-Is a Particular Dog Park a Match for Your Dog?
+How Do You Know if a Dog Park is a Good Match for Your Dog?